-While the German’s career stalled somewhat after his fourth world championship, he’s still ahead of where Hamilton was at his age and could therefore challenge the English driver’s dominance if he can rediscover his previous form.
+While the German’s career stalled somewhat after his fourth world championship, he is still roughly on a par with Hamilton at the same age and could therefore challenge the English driver’s dominance if he can rediscover his previous form.

-Even when qualifying hasn’t gone his way, he’s proven excellent at recovering ground: only seven drivers in Formula 1 history with 50 or more races to their name have recorded a higher percentage of wins after starting behind the second row of the grid.
+Even when qualifying has not gone his way, he has proven excellent at recovering ground: only five drivers in Formula 1 history with 50 or more races to their name have recorded a higher percentage of wins after starting behind the second row of the grid.

 Stevenage’s most famous son has also excelled at guiding his car around the track in one piece, with current team-mate Valtteri Bottas the only driver in the sport’s history to have entered at least 50 races and completed a higher proportion of them.

-Join bwin today and receive up to £10 money back as a FreeBet if your first wager at odds of 1/1 (2.0) or greater is a loser!
+Join bwin today and receive up to £20 money back as a FreeBet if your first wager (3+ selections at odds of 1/2 (1.5) or greater) is a loser!
 Terms and conditions apply.